leonievera/WeatherInsights/README.md

 -

 Choices:
+- Fetching the data is processed in a seperate python file.
-- I chose to fetch the data of the past 7 days and not the forecast for 7 days.
+- I fetched the data of the past 7 days and not the forecast for 7 days.
--
+- The total precipitation per city shows the precipitation per day.
 Improvements:
 -